18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Whether you have a green thumb yourself or just love nature, the Boerner Botanical Gardens are among the most beautiful places to see in Milwaukee at any time of year.

-Located in the village of Hales Corner at Whitnall Park, the Boerner Botanical Gardens will make you feel as if you’re miles and miles away from the city, all while still technically being in Milwaukee.
-If you want to get out of the city and breathe in the fresh air, it’s a fantastic spot to go and one of the top day trips from Milwaukee.
+Located in the village of Hales Corner at Whitnall Park, the Boerner Botanical Gardens made us feel as if we were miles and miles away from the city, all while still technically in Milwaukee.
+If you want to get out of the city and breathe in the fresh air, we think it’s a fantastic spot to go and one of our favorite day trips from Milwaukee.

 Named after the designer Alfred Boerner, the botanical gardens are split into five formal gardens, each with its own theme and feel, offering variety and tranquility.